 Please apply fragrance in moderation and refrain from talking or singing during the show.

-Beginning July 1, 2019, the Capitol Theatre Committee began charging $1 per ticket (added at the time of sale) to support the heath and future of our historic theatre.
-This fee is not a service fee, but goes directly to the maintenance of the building, and assures the 100 year legacy of community support continues through the coming century.
+Beginning July 1, 2022, the Capitol Theatre Committee will start charging $2 per ticket (added at the time of sale) to support the health and future of our historic theatre.
+This fee is not a service fee, but goes directly to the maintenance of the building, and assures the 100+ year legacy of community support continues through the coming century.

 Wheelchair Seating - available on the Orchestra Level of the Theatre, call the Box Office for advance reservations.